koenrane/KR-new-site/content/conservative-agency-with-multiple-stakeholders.md

 ![](https://assets.turntrout.com/static/images/posts/solve-mp-aup.avif)

-This is suggestive, but the assumptions don't perfectly line up with our use case (reward uncertainty isn't obviously equivalent to optimizing a mixture utility function per Harsanyi).
+Suggestive, but the assumptions don't perfectly line up with our use case (reward uncertainty isn't obviously equivalent to optimizing a mixture utility function per Harsanyi).
 I'm interested in more directly axiomatically motivating MP-AUP as (approximately) solving a certain class of joint principal/agent games under certain renegotiation assumptions, or (in the negative case) understanding how it falls short.

 ![](https://assets.turntrout.com/static/images/posts/multi-agent-similarities-mp-aup.avif)